LPC, ATR-BC, CPCS

 MS, NCC, LAPC

 Andilyn earned her Bachelor of Science in Psychology from Kennesaw State University and received her Master’s in Clinical Mental Health Counseling from Mercer University.
-Andilyn is working towards her Licensed Associate Professional Counselor credential and is currently under supervision.
+Andilyn is working towards her Licensed Associate Professional Counselor credential and is currently under the supervision of Teresa Woodruff, LPC, ATR-BC, CPCS.
 Her experience includes working with children and teens in a private practice setting, with a focus on various issues such as anxiety, body image + self-esteem, attachment, Autism Spectrum concerns, and depression.

 Andilyn is passionate about serving her clients as an empathetic fellow traveler in their unique journeys and is committed to a holistic approach to therapy in order to serve the whole person, not just the presenting issue.
 Andilyn strives to create a judgement-free, nurturing space for clients through practices such as Cognitive Behavioral therapy, expressive art techniques and a person-centered approach.
 Andilyn is dedicated to meeting each client where they are and to serve them as an advocate by fostering a trusting therapeutic alliance with each family.
 Andilyn genuinely believes that mental health counseling is not a one size fits all process, and she can’t wait to walk alongside your child in their special story.